Signs of a narcissist.

-If the narcissist in your life is a friend, co-worker, boss, relative or partner, you might discover one of your parents or both are, so you’ve walked around attracting them believing and accepting their behaviour as normal, that you should have never accepted.
+If the narcissist in your life is a friend, co-worker, boss, relative or partner, you might discover one of your parents or both are, so you’ve walked around attracting them, believing and accepting their behaviour as normal, that you should have never accepted.

 Working on learning new things helps our hippocampus go back to normal and working on handling our emotional health.
-Whilst staying away from negative people helps our amygdala go back to normal, looking for the positives and things to be grateful for.
+While staying away from negative people helps our amygdala go back to normal, looking for the positives and things to be grateful for.

 Silent treatments, another psychological manipulation, for the narcissist to keep control by causing the target extreme mental-emotional pain, and to look for what they did and to right that with the narcissist to escape the pain.